owickstrom/wickstrom.tech/blog/src/_posts/2021-05-03-specifying-state-machines-with-temporal-logic.md

 ## Temporal Operators

 At the core of our language we have the notion of state.
-State changes over time and we'd like to be able to express that in our language.
+Systems change state over time, and we'd like to express that in our specifications.
 But the formulae we've seen so far do not deal with time.
 For that, we use temporal operators.

 To illustrate how the temporal operators work, I'll use diagrams to